xavenna/stellar-enigma/README.md

 ## Instructions:
-To add custom behavior to the engine, modify the functions found in custom.cpp These functions allow custom code to mostly be contained to one file
+To add custom behavior to the engine, modify the functions found in custom.cpp.
+These functions allow custom code to mostly be contained to one file

+To add custom objects, create a class that extends Object.
+Implement behave() and draw(), create a constructor.

 ## Documentation:
 Documentaion can be generated using Doxygen.
-Currently, only parts of the code are documented
+The documentation is currently incomplete.
+Additionally, an copy of the documentation can be found [here](https://xavenna.github.io/projects/stellar-docs).
+This is likely out-of-date, though.

 ## Build:
 stellar-enigma builds are tested on linux; The makefile may require tweaking to work on